hynek-urban/rocketchat-async/README.md

 Use this library if you:

 - want to integrate with Rocket.Chat from Python
-- are using [asyncio](https://docs.python.org/3/library/asyncio.html) to drive your application
+- are using [asyncio](https://docs.python.org/3/library/asyncio.html) to drive your code
 - want to use Rocket.Chat's efficient websockets-based Realtime API

 ## Example usage